 About the course

-This physical activity training includes controlled circulatory training and relaxation.
-We strengthen the muscles of the arms, legs and back and improve coordination and balance and we help you to rise up your endurance.
-The exercises help to prevent possible pregnancy problems such as heavy legs or back pain.
+This course includes controlled circulatory training and relaxation.
+We strengthen the muscles of the arms, legs and back while improving coordination and balance.
+We also dedicate special attention increasing your endurance.
+The training helps prevent possible pregnancy problems such as heavy legs or back pain.

-– less susceptible for thrombosis, water and varicose vain
+– prevention against thrombosis, water retention and varicose vain

 – controlled weight gain